wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 | OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
 | Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA 3rd party / custom platforms with oneAPI support <br> *__Note__: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® FPGA Add-On for oneAPI Base Toolkit
-| What you will learn               | Including and using the `ap_float` type <br> Using `ap_float` type to trade off mathematical accuracy for lesser resource utilization <br> Using various `ap_float` rounding modes and their effect on accuracy and resource utilization <br> Using the `ap_float `math functions for better quality of results
+| What you will learn               | Including and using the `ap_float` type <br> Using various `ap_float` rounding modes and their effect on accuracy and resource utilization <br> Using the `ap_float `math functions for better quality of results
 | Time to complete                  | 1 hour

 ## Purpose

 This FPGA tutorial shows how to use the `ap_float` type with some simple examples and recommended best practices.

-This data-type can be used in place of native floating point types to generate area efficient and optimized designs for the FPGA.
-For example, operations which do not utilize all the bits of the native types or designs which do not require all of the range and precision of native types are good candidates for replacement with the `ap_float` type.
+`ap_float` can be used in place of native floating point types which do not utilize all the bits of the native types or designs which do not require all of the range and precision of native types.
+It can also be used when porting floating-point parameterizations (like bfloat16) in an existing design to oneAPI implementations.

 This tutorial will present the following:
 1. How to include the `ap_float` type and an overview of common `ap_float` use cases.